 If you have no experience at all with doing research in an online community, you might want to join forces and work with someone who has the expertise.

 Logically, we know these people.
 If you’re interested in learning about how they use online communities, here’s a list of go to agencies:

 If you’re looking for an agency with a particular expertise?
-Just let us know, because we might be able to hook you up with the right partner.
+Just let us know because we might be able to hook you up with the right partner.

-So, to get back on the question ‘What is a Market Research Online Community?’
+So, to get back to the question ‘What is a Market Research Online Community?’
 We think Forrester Research did a good job in setting the definition.
 However, throughout time, we think that Online communities, and MROCs amongst that, have developed.
 Not only have Online Communities in general split up into different solutions, but also the MROC’s have been developing.
 Strategies have grown out to separate online community research methods.

 Want to learn more about online communities, or would you like to talk to one of our Client Success Managers about which community strategy to choose?
 Let us know!